 Cuba is a jumbled juxtaposition of colourful contradictions.
 Economically poor, yet culturally rich, beautiful architecture, yet crumbling streets, land so fertile Christopher Columbus thought it was the Garden of Eden, yet people jockeying in the streets.
 Cuba emits a type of raw, rough-around-the-edges romance amid the dilapidated structures, the white sand beaches, the vintage cars, the hand-rolled cigars.
-From sleepy sidewalks to energetic plazas, this country's greatest attraction is its authenticity.
+From sleepy sidewalks to energetic plazas, the greatest attraction of Cuba holidays are their authenticity.
 So light up a cigar, sip your mojito, and enjoy it.